rustonbsd/rustonbsd.github.io/README.md

     Working on p2p systems at the moment and some ML stuff.

-    This is a designated place to document research, findigs and projects,
+    This is a designated place to document research, findings and projects,

     idk `¯\_(ツ)_/¯` yet